The Yummy Life

 IMG_4321.jpg

 If you want to freeze your ice cream in individual servings like mine, they can be frozen in any small freezer-safe bowls or containers.
 I like using mason jars and the Libbey bowls (pictured below) because they come with lids.
-If you don't have mason jars, this is a great time of year to buy them when canning supplies are plentiful in stores.
-Walmart usually has a great selection.
 Here are some individual serving-size options:

 • 6.5 oz. bowls with lids from Libbey -- not as casual looking as the mason jars, these look pretty on the table.
-I got mine at my grocery store. (click here for Amazon link)
+I got mine at my grocery store. (view on Amazon)

 Step 2.
 If you won't be serving the ice cream the same day it's made, I recommend covering each serving with parchment paper (or wax paper) to keep the surface fresh and soft.
 On a piece of parchment paper, trace around the rim of the container(s) and cut with scissors.